-4.12.2 The following table illustrates a typical 5-year PhD timeline, in which the RPE is completed towards the beginning of the program (3rd semester), and the preliminary examination is separate from the RPE.
-Notice that the preliminary examination must be completed within one semester of completing the RPE and Breadth Requirements - in this scenario, no sooner than the end of the 5th semester, and no later than the 6th semester.
+4.12.2 Table 3 illustrates a typical 5-year PhD timeline, in which the RPE is completed towards the beginning of the program (third semester; S3), and the Preliminary Examination is separate from the RPE.
+Note that the Preliminary Examination must be completed within one semester of completing the RPE and Breadth Requirements - in this scenario, no sooner than the end of the fifth semester and no later than the sixth semester.